MA/MFA Production (Design/Management)

 Interview Information

 All on time applicants will be interviewed.
-The interview will take place in person, where possible, and will focus of the practical experience of the candidate evidenced through a portfolio of work.
-Where necessary an online interview can be provided, in which case all portfolio materials should be digitised and submitted in advance.
+The interview will take place in person, where possible, and will focus on your practical experience, evidenced through a portfolio of work including a 1000-word reflective statement outlining your academic and professional achievements and goals.
+Where necessary an online interview can be arranged, in which case, all portfolio materials should be digitised and submitted in advance.

 References